 Once the conversion program is created, actual conversion can be scheduled and performed.
 As soon as the dataset is updated in Protecs, the program will automatically bring the ongoing technical inspection planning up to date.
 From that moment on Protecs supports the management of safety provisions in an audit proof manner and inspection procedure is active.

-When it comes to installation, there are 2 options available.
+When it comes to deployment, there are 2 options available.
 You can use Protecs from our cloud, or it can be installed on premise in your organization network, on your own server.
 Protecs in the cloud enables (partial) outsourcing of functional management of the software to Lance ICT Group.
 Switching to Protecs in the cloud is possible at any time.
 A Safety Level Agreement covers all eventualities.

 Our instructions and training are “to the point”.
 Since Protecs has an intuitive interface, we can limit ourselves to the essentials of training.
 For this, instruction sheets and instruction videos are available in Protecs.
 During office hours our help desk is available to help out with any further questions.
 With the aid of a Skype-connection one on one aid or instruction can be provided and, if necessary the screen can be shared.
 Experience has shown that on-site training is rarely needed.
 Of course this is still available.